-You'll have access to cutting-edge facilities and the latest sport science equipment for athlete performance testing, exercise and recovery, and altitude training.
+You'll have access to cutting-edge facilities and the latest sport science equipment.
+The course covers athlete performance testing, exercise and recovery, altitude training and more.

 Upon successfully completing the requirements you'll receive the award of: